 Some people call them conversational surveys.
 Some refer to them as chatbot surveys.
-Whatever you call them, chats are set to disrupt the future of market research.
+Whatever you call them, market research platforms that capture conversational feedback are set to disrupt the future of our industry.

 What makes conversational surveys unique?

 Conversational: Chats leverage the same channels that people use to talk to their friends and family every day.
-The experience feels more like a conversation rather than a run-of-the-mill survey.
+The experience feels more like a conversation rather than an interrogation.

-As you can see here, chats are more than en evolution of online surveys.
+As we discussed in this article, chats are more than an evolution of online surveys.
 They represent a new and more effective way of engaging today’s consumers for market research.

 Finally, if you’re curious about chats and wondering why innovative companies are adopting this new research technology, feel free to give one a try!